 Infections are caused by viruses, bacteria and fungi.
 They can happen anywhere in your body but the most common ones are likely to be caused by your central venous catheter (CVC), your respiratory system or your gut.

-Specific health information on the coronavirus pandemic, including advice on vaccinations and how to protect yourself is available here.
+Read specific health information on the coronavirus pandemic, including advice on vaccinations and how to protect yourself.

 This webpage covers the following topics: